 In this section the insensitive features of the cluster distribution for each system are examined.
-It will be demonstrated that on the level of analysis presented here, each system exhibits behaviors that are consistent with systems which undergo a continuous phase transition.
-The conclusion is inescapable that this sort of analysis can yield necessary, but not sufficient, signals.
+It will be demonstrated that on this level of analysis each system exhibits behaviors that are consistent with systems which undergo a continuous phase transition.
+The conclusion is inescapable that this sort of analysis can yield necessary, but not sufficient, signals and no further insight to the mechanism behind multifragmentation.
 A deeper analysis will be necessary to distinguish those systems which undergo such a phase transition from those which do not.